Order the spring issue here

 Painful stories from the colonies

-COLONIALISM: Dorothee M. Kellou's documentary is a painful dive into the hidden tales of Algeria's eight-year liberation struggle from the French colonial power.
+colonialism: Dorothee M. Kellou's documentary is a painful dive into the narrative narratives of Algeria's eight-year liberation struggle from the French colonial power.

 What does Michel Houellebecq want?

-: The controversial author Michel Houellebecq recently released his first book in four years.
-Will the book give the French farmers the traction they need in the struggle for their livelihood?
+The controversial author Michel Houellebecq recently released his first book in four years.
+Will the book give the French farmers the help they need in the fight for their livelihood?

 Deadly, complicated and expensive nuclear waste

-: In 2019, there are 17 tonnes of highly active nuclear waste that will be cleared and stored in Norwegian nature.
-It is a very complicated and environmentally hazardous work, which the authorities have been pushing ahead for years.
+In 2019 there are 17 tonnes of high-level nuclear waste to be cleared and stored in Norwegian nature.
+It is a very complicated and environmentally hazardous work, which the authorities have pushed ahead of them for years.

 Is it a crime to save lives?

-: France sentences its own citizens to prison for assisting people in need.
-Europe is letting the ragged remains of its morals and ethics drown in the Mediterranean.
-Libre follows a man who counteracts.
+France sentenced its own citizens to prison for assisting people in need.
+Europe is letting the tangled remains of its morals and ethics drown in the Mediterranean.
+Libre follows a man who is protesting.

 Foucault and the Iranian Revolution

-: It is far from Tehran 1978 to Paris, Copenhagen or Oslo 2018, but with Foucault's help we can perhaps understand a little more of the religious language of the Iranian revolution.
+It is far from Tehran 1978 to Paris, Copenhagen or Oslo 2018, but with Foucault's help we may be able to understand a little more of the religious language of the Iranian revolution.

 After the revolution

-: Why are all the transitions of society earthquakes that strive for something better, but that end in something terrible?
+Why are all the transitions of society an earthquake that strives for something better but ends up in something terrible?

 Foreign political shadow play

-: Laurent Larcher calls for openness, value appreciation and debate on French foreign policy.
-The author claims that France's power elite hides its real agenda behind meaningless statements and secrecy.
+Laurent Larcher calls for openness, value proposition and debate on French foreign policy.
+The author claims that France's elite of power conceals its real agenda behind meaningless statements and secrecy.

 Hidden everyday racism in France

-: On a daily basis, we constantly sacrifice the uniqueness, identity and individuality of others on the altar of group affiliation, writes the French political scientist Tania de Montaigne in a new book.
+In our daily lives we are constantly sacrificing the identity, identity and individuality of others at the altar of the group, writes French author Tania de Montaigne in a new book.

 An ordinary day at the intelligence office

-: The agency series Le Bureau takes place in a recognizable political reality, where knowledge is both power and a tradable commodity – in addition to focusing on the French intelligence service as a workplace.
+The Le Bureau agent series takes place in a recognizable political reality, where knowledge is both power and a negotiable commodity – in addition to focusing on the French intelligence service as a workplace.

 Money and corpses in Sarkozy's wake